dayeon3117/CSV_Cleaner/README.md

 2. `output_file`: The path where you want the cleaned CSV file to be saved.

 ## Troubleshooting
-If you encounter errors stating "the following arguments are required," ensure you have provided both an input and an output file as arguments.
+**Error: "the following arguments are required: input_file, output_file"**

-### Example Command
+- This error occurs if the input and output file paths are not provided when running the script.
+Make sure to include both paths as shown in the example command:

 ```bash
 python3 clean_csv.py input.csv output.csv